surister/cratedb-guide/docs/install/windows.rst

 Running CrateDB on Windows
 ##########################

-This section of the documentation outlines how to use the release archives to run CrateDB on Microsoft Windows.
+How to use the release archives to run CrateDB on Microsoft Windows.

 ..
 CAUTION::